RobbieRotten/obsidian/content/UTS Law Notes/Australian Constitutional Law Notes.md

         - Ex parte proceedings are typically reserved for urgent situations where giving notice to the other party is not possible or could result in irreparable harm.
   - Incorporation of treaties into domestic law
     - Treaties therefore have only limited effect on Australian domestic law unless they are incorporated into that law by the passage of a statute.
-    - In the early 1980s, it was finally established that the Commonwealth Parliament has the power to incorporate Australia’s treaty obligations under s 51(xxix)
+    - In the early 1980s, it was finally established that the Commonwealth Parliament has the power to incorporate Australia's treaty obligations under s 51(xxix)
       -  R v Burgess; Ex parte Henry (1936) 55 CLR 608
         - HCA split over this issue
         - Latham CJ, McTiernan and Evatt JJ supported the view in obiter that the Commonwealth had power to incorporate all of its treaty obligations under s 51(xxix).
-        - In contrast, Dixon and Starke JJ adopted a narrow view, suggesting that such power only existed where the subject matter of the treaty was one of “sufficient international significance” (Starke J at 658)
+        - In contrast, Dixon and Starke JJ adopted a narrow view, suggesting that such power only existed where the subject matter of the treaty was one of "sufficient international significance" (Starke J at 658)
         -  S51(xxix) not limited to Commonwealth enumerated
         - powers (matters covered by s51)
         - McTiernan and Evatt - the right to enter treaties was unlimited.
           - Parliament may also legislate to carry out recommendations and draft conventions agreed upon by international organisations
       - Koowarta v Bjelke-Petersen (1982) 153 CLR 168
-        - The decisive judgment in Koowarta was that of Stephen J, who found that the Commonwealth, under s 51(xxix), could implement a treaty when it related to a matter of “international concern”
+        - The decisive judgment in Koowarta was that of Stephen J, who found that the Commonwealth, under s 51(xxix), could implement a treaty when it related to a matter of "international concern"
       - Commonwealth v Tasmania (Tasmanian Dam case) (1983) 158 CLR 1
         - a clear majority of Mason, Murphy, Deane and Brennan JJ confirmed that s 51(xxix) granted the Commonwealth the legislative power to incorporate all of its treaty obligations into Australian law.
-        - The minority in Tasmanian Dam adopted Stephen J’s approach from Koowarta, that is that the relevant treaty could only be incorporated into domestic law under s 51(xxix) if it concerned a matter of international concern.
+        - The minority in Tasmanian Dam adopted Stephen J's approach from Koowarta, that is that the relevant treaty could only be incorporated into domestic law under s 51(xxix) if it concerned a matter of international concern.
       - The thin majority in Tasmanian Dam in favour of the Koowarta broad interpretation of the scope of s 51(xxix) was converted into unanimous acceptance in Richardson v Forestry Commission (1988) 164 CLR 26
         - now accepted that the Commonwealth can implement all of its treaty obligations regardless of their subject matter under s 51(xxix)
     - Treaty ratification must be bona fide
       - A number of High Court Justices have indicated that the Commonwealth can only implement treaties which have been entered into in good faith
-      - Gibbs CJ correctly suggests in Koowarta (at 200) that the “doctrine of bona fides would at best be a frail shield available in rare cases”
+      - Gibbs CJ correctly suggests in Koowarta (at 200) that the "doctrine of bona fides would at best be a frail shield available in rare cases"
-    - The need for a treaty “obligation”
+    - The need for a treaty "obligation"
       - Tasmanian Dam, Gibbs CJ (at 106)
-        - Gibbs CJ was indicating that the Commonwealth cannot use s 51(xxix) to implement treaty provisions which impose no actual obligation on States’ parties.
+        - Gibbs CJ was indicating that the Commonwealth cannot use s 51(xxix) to implement treaty provisions which impose no actual obligation on States' parties.
       - Richardson v Forestry Commission (1988) 164 CLR 261
         - which once more concerned the validity of Commonwealth legislation designed to protect heritage sites in accordance with the World Heritage Convention.
         - The Court unanimously found that the Convention imposed an obligation to identify such areas, so the establishment of the Inquiry to undertake the task of such identification was a valid exercise of the power under s 51(xxix) to implement treaty obligations